Kitware/VTK/Wrapping/Tools/README.md

 ### vtkParseType

 This is a header file that defines numerical constants that we use to identify C++ types, type qualifiers, and specifiers.
-These contants are used in the vtkParseData data structures described below.
+These constants are used in the vtkParseData data structures described below.

 ### vtkParseAttributes